 Research and development (R&D) activities include both enhancement of existing products and development of new products.
 Development of new products and adding functionality to existing products are capitalized in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 985-20, "Costs of Software to Be Sold Leased, or Marketed".
-R&D expenditures, which primarily relate to both capitalized and expensed salaries, R&D supplies, laboratory testing, and R&D consulting, were approximately \$2,743,000 during fiscal year 2017, of which \$1,376,000 was capitalized.
-R&D expenditures were approximately \$2,641,000 during fiscal year 2016, of which \$1,196,000 was capitalized.
-R&D expenditures during fiscal year 2015 were approximately \$2,496,000 during fiscal year 2015, of which \$1,168,000 was capitalized.
+R&D expenditures, which primarily relate to both capitalized and expensed salaries, R&D supplies, laboratory testing, and R&D consulting, were approximately \$3,936,000 during fiscal year 2018, of which \$2,145,000 was capitalized.
+R&D expenditures were approximately \$2,743,000 during fiscal year 2017, of which \$1,376,000 was capitalized.
+R&D expenditures during fiscal year 2016 were approximately \$2,641,000, of which \$1,196,000 was capitalized.